 We consider Ultimate Rewards the most valuable of the four bank rewards currencies due to the quality of airline and hotel transfer partners, and the Chase Sapphire Preferred® Card to be the best beginners travel rewards card currently available.

-Chase Sapphire Preferred® Card – Earn 60,000 bonus points.
-Get 2X points on travel and dining at restaurants, transfer points to BA, Singapore, United, JetBlue`, and Hyatt, or redeem for 1.25¢ per point in the Chase Travel Portal, no foreign transaction fees, great travel insurance benefits, and an annual fee of $95.
+Get 2X points on travel and dining at restaurants, transfer points to BA, Singapore, United, JetBlue, and Hyatt, or redeem for 1.25¢ per point in the Chase Travel Portal, no foreign transaction fees, and great travel insurance benefits.

 One of the foundational keys of successful award travel is understanding the different types of reward points and miles, and how best to use them to maximize value.